CataQuarleri/SBA307/README.md

 - Have at least three pages.
   - There are 4 pages including "Home", "Clients", "Services" and "Client Login/Register"
 - Keep the grid system consistent between pages as much as possible.
-  - I've used the same navBar for every page and duplicated some of the content containers tu mantain a consistent grid
+  - I've used the same navBar for every page and duplicated some of the content containers to mantain a consistent grid
 - Use at least ten different HTML tags. -
   - Just in the homepage I used: "html", "head", "meta", "link", "title", "script", "body", "header", "nav", "a", "img", "div", "main", "h1", "p", "strong" and "button"
 - Include at least one table.
   - The service page includes a table with a header, 3 columns and 4 rows.
+The base of the table is made with bootstrap but I modified some of the styling to keep a consistent color.
 - Include at least two forms.
   - Under the Sign In dropdown, the Client Login/Register shows one form, but if you click on the "Create account" link, there's a surprise!
 - Include at least one dropdown menu.